-Today, I will tell you the best productivity books that can help you tackle procrastination.
+Today, I will tell you the best productivity & time management books that can help you tackle procrastination.

 For most people, work is not a fun activity.

 Not many people have the privilege to work on something they’re passionate about.